hichem-abdellali/L2D2/README.md

 }
 ```

-The code includes the the pre-trained detector/descriptor, the line extraction matlab code and the patch creation matlab code
+The code includes the pre-trained detector/descriptor, the line extraction matlab code and the patch creation matlab code

 Getting started
 -----------------